-The first thing I noticed when we drove into my grandparents’ front yard in St. Paul.
+The first thing I noticed when we drove into my Fager grandparents’ front yard in St. Paul.
 Kansas was not their small frame house, not the field behind it, nor the barn at the other end of the yard.
 The first thing I noticed was the outhouse.
-And I can still remember it clearly after more than sixty years.
+And I can still recall it clearly after more than sixty years.

 The outhouse, the barn, the river and the snake, that’s what I remember best from that summer visit when I was about ten–in 1952, or was it 1953?
 The year, like a lot of the rest has faded from my mind, and since I can’t go back there anymore, I want to tell what I remember, so it all doesn’t fade away, or at least not as fast.

-My grandparents lived in St. Paul, Kansas.
 St. Paul was–and is–a little town in the grassy southeast corner of the state.
 It was such a small town that mapmakers often forgot to put it on the Kansas road maps.
 Even when they remembered, it was just a tiny bump on the thin black line connecting two other dots marked Erie and Girard.

-We drove into town on that thin black line, which was Kansas State Highway 47.
+We drove into town on that thin black line, Kansas State Highway 47.
 About the only stretch of Highway 47 that might interest a mapmaker, or any other grownup, was a mile or two west of St. Paul.
 There it crossed the shiny steel tracks of the Missouri-Kansas-Texas Railroad, which was called the Katy Line, and then mounted a rickety-looking bridge over the muddy Neosho River.

 Fortunately, that part of the trip has completely faded from my memory, and I don’t mind at all.
-After all the driving St. Paul must have looked good to my parents, and I know it looked like heaven to us kids.
+After all the driving, St. Paul must have looked good to my parents, and I know it looked like heaven to us kids.
 It was strange, it was new, and above all, it was our destination.
-If nothing else, getting there would mean we could get out of the car and run around.
+If nothing else, getting there would mean we could finally get out of the car and run around.

-We came in from the east, on Highway 47, and the first sign of the town was a big stone Catholic church built by missionaries who had tried to convert the Osage Indians.
+We came in from the east, and the first sign of the town was a big stone Catholic church built by missionaries who had tried to convert the Osage Indians.
 Converted or not, the the Osage Indians were long gone by this time, and so were the missionaries.
 But the big stone church was still there.

 We drove past the church, all the way to the other end of town, which was only half a dozen or so blocks away, to where Grandpa and Grandma Fager’s house stood on the corner.
 Grandma and Grandpa had raised nine children in their little house, of which my father was the oldest.
 They were all grown and gone now, scattered across half the country.
 All, that is, except the youngest, my uncle George, who was about nineteen, slim and muscular and tanned brown from working in the summer sun.